 Pivot to spindle distance is the only variable you actually need to know.
 It varies from turntable to turntable.
 Most record player manuals will give you a specification for effective length and overhang.
 Simply subtract overhang from effective length to get the pivot to spindle distance.
 Please note that actually measuring the distance may give you a more accurate result.

-There are several standards for the radii of the inner and outer grooves of an LP record.
+There are several standards for the radii of the inmost and outmost modulated (i.e. recorded) grooves of an LP record.
 Simply choose the standard you prefer:

 - DIN (IEC 98) is a German standard and will use the smallest inner groove radius (57.5 mm),

 But which of the three standards should you choose?
 It depends on your records!
-Choosing a small inner groove radius will reduce tracking distortion a little up to that point.
-Beyond that point, distortion increases significantly.
+Tracking distortion will be minimized in the specified modulated area.
+This is particularly critical for the inner grooves, as distortion increases significantly beyond the inner null point.
 So measure a couple of records with a narrow dead wax and choose wisely.

 If you know what you are doing, you may also enter custom values.